 a) Lower layer failure

-In the case the lower layer indication of a command failure received as specified by 3GPP TS 38.413 [10], the AIOTF shall abort the write command procedure.
+In the case the lower layer indication of a command failure received as specified by 3GPP TS 38.413 [10], the AIOTF shall abort the write command procedure and the AIOTF and ADM shall consider both the old T-ID and the new T-ID as valid until one of these T-IDs can be considered as invalid.
+To resolve the T-ID conflict, the network shall initiate a T-ID sequence recovery as specified in clause 5.4.4 of 3GPP TS 33.369 [6].